Introduction to Hospitality Law Episode One: Core Responsibilities of Innkeepers (Presented by HospitalityLawyer.com®)

 Justin R. Bragiel is General Counsel and Legislative Director for the Texas Hotel & Lodging Association.
 Justin handles a diverse array of legal and legislative issues, including local and state hotel occupancy tax, hospitality law, regulatory issues, contract law, employment issues, and more.

-Live Video-Broadcast: November 5, 2025
+On-Demand: November 5, 2025

 2 hour CLE